TimPetricola/strftime/README.md

 ### Build

-To prepare a deploy, run:
+To create a static build, run:

 ```
 npm run build
 ```

-This script will create a new version of `index.html`, `bundle.css` and `bundle.js` to be used as static assets.